How To Reduce Your Grocery Bill (part one)

 Easy get a group of friends or family together and go into a mini co-op.

 Make a list of the staple ingredients you use and go into it with others.
-For example, I buy a big 6L of tomato sauce at Gilmours and I pay roughly $11 on special for that 6L. (dependant on the prices at the time) I brought a small squeeze bottle which we just refill from the big one.
+For example, I buy a big 6L of tomato sauce at Gilmour’s and I pay roughly $11 on special for that 6L. (depending on the price at the time).
+I brought a small squeeze bottle which we just refill from the big one.
+You could share the big tomato sauce for example and add it into the smaller bottles to pop in your fridge.

 4. Once a Month Shopping